Amazon, Flipkart may feel the pinch after govt bars exclusive deals

 -

-Tightening norms for e-commerce firms like Flipkart and Amazon, the government Wednesday took host of steps and barred them from selling products of the companies in which they have stake.
+“Despite this, we expect the latest changes to have a cascading effect on the industry,” a senior DIPP official said.
+He added that these new regulations may find their way into the policy itself.

+The DIPP is currently in the process of putting together a fresh draft of the proposed policy after the last one faced heat from both companies and civil society alike.

-The commerce and industry ministry also prohibited e-commerce companies from entering into an agreement for exclusive sale of products.
+The department has also prohibited e-commerce companies from entering into an agreement for exclusive sale of products.

-"An entity having equity participation by e-commerce marketplace entity or its group companies, or having control on its inventory by e-commerce marketplace entity or its group companies, will not be permitted to sell its products on the platform run by such marketplace entity," the ministry said.
+“An entity having equity participation by an e-commerce marketplace entity or its group companies, or having control on its inventory by a e-commerce marketplace entity or its group companies, will not be permitted to sell its products on the platform run by such a marketplace entity,” the DIPP circular said.

-Besides, the revised policy on foreign direct investment in online retail firms said that services should be provided by e-commerce marketplace entity or other firms in which e-retail company has a direct or indirect equity participation or common control to vendors on the platform at arms length and in fair and non-discriminatory manner.
+ALSO READ: Commerce Ministry working on new e-commerce policy to boost online retail

+While Amazon India said they were reviewing the fine print of the new norms, Flipkart was not available for a comment.

-"Cash back provided by the group companies of marketplace entity to buyers shall be fair and non-discriminatory," the ministry's notification said.
+The DIPP has also said the e-commerce firms cannot be choosy about giving cash backs through specific vendors and there needs to be parity in discounting.
+“Cash-back offers provided by the group companies of a marketplace entity to buyers shall be fair and non-discriminatory,” it said.

-It further said that these companies will have to file a certificate along with a report of statutory auditor to the RBI, confirming compliance of guidelines by September 30th of every year for the preceding fiscal.

 RECOMMENDED FOR YOU